Descent-Collective/dsn-token/README.md

-# OSN Token 🏦
+# DSN Token 🏦

-This repository contains the contract code for the OSN Token
+This repository contains the contract code for the DSN Token

-The $OSN token—the governance token of the Onboard Protocol, allows those who hold it to vote on changes to the Onboard Protocol.
+The $DSN token—the governance token of the Descent Protocol, allows those who hold it to vote on changes to the Descent Protocol.
-Note that anyone, not only $OSN holders, can submit proposals for an $OSN vote.
+Note that anyone, not only $DSN holders, can submit proposals for an $DSN vote.

 ## Design Considerations

-The $OSN token has 3 methods of use within the OSN Protocol
+The $DSN token has 3 methods of use within the Descent Protocol

 - As a utility token
-    - As NGNX stability fees earned on Vaults accrue within the Onboard Protocol,
+    - As NGNX stability fees earned on Vaults accrue within the Descent Protocol,
-    $OSN holders can use $OSN to vote to enable the the auction module to sell NGNX surplus for $OSN.
-Once the auction is complete the $OSN protocol burns the $OSN.
+    $DSN holders can use $DSN to vote to enable the the auction module to sell NGNX surplus for $DSN.
+Once the auction is complete the $DSN protocol burns the $DSN.

 - As a governance token
-    - $OSN is used by $OSN holders to vote for the risk management and business logic of the Onboard Protocol.
+    - $DSN is used by $DSN holders to vote for the risk management and business logic of the Descent Protocol.
 Tokens are a simple representation of voting power.

 - As a recapitalization resource
-    - $OSN can autonomously be minted by the auction module and sold for NGNX, which is used to recap the Onboard Protocol in times of insolvency.
+    - $DSN can autonomously be minted by the auction module and sold for NGNX, which is used to recap the Descent Protocol in times of insolvency.

 ## Usage